THE STORYLINE OF PLATO'S "PROTAGORAS"

 THE STORYLINE OF PLATO'S PROTAGORAS

-1. The testing of Protagoras (309a?335b)
+1. The testing of Protagoras (309?335b)

 Socrates encounters an unnamed acquaintance to whom he recounts the events of the day.

 Hippocrates had awakened Socrates before daybreak.
 He informs Socrates that Protagoras has arrived in Athens the previous day, which Hippocrates only learned of late at night, for he had spent the daylight hours in the countryside, chasing after a runaway slave.
-This strenuous itinerary to recover a slave named Satyrus suggests that the young man intends to be master of his desires, in contrast to the ???as?a of the p?????, described at xxx.
+This strenuous itinerary to recover a slave named Satyrus suggests that the young man intends to be master of his desires, in contrast to the p????? whose ???as?a Socrates addresses later on.

-Hippocrates intends to dissolve his relations with family and friends, of whom Socrates is one (?µ?? t?? ?ta????
+Hippocrates means to dissolve his relations with family and friends, of whom Socrates is one (?µ?? t?? ?ta????
 [313b1]), in order to associate with Protagoras, not out of political ambition, but to be made wise.
-He jokes that the sophist has wronged him "because he is the only wise man, and doesn't make me one (310d5?6)."
+The young man jokes that the sophist has wronged him "because he is the only wise man and doesn't make me one (310d5?6)."

 Later, at Kallias' house, Socrates presents himself and Hippocrates to Protagoras.
 The sophist asks whether they prefer to confer privately or in public.
 The intentions of some must be kept secret, requiring private discussion, as in the case of nephews and protégés of rulers (discussed below).
 As Protagoras desires to give a public demonstration, he thanks Socrates for providently bringing him someone whose intentions may be discussed openly.